 Adjoining and abutting landowners.

 IN THE EVENT it becomes necessary to enforce all or any of these Commitments, and where enforcement is by a governmental entity, the entity shall recover its litigation costs and expenses, including attorney’s fees.
-In all other instances of enforcement by an adjoining landowner, the prevailing party shall pay all costs incurred or on behalf of the prevailing party, which shall include, court costs, reasonable attorney fees reasonable litigation expenses. and damages..
+In all other instances of enforcement by an adjoining landowner, the prevailing party shall pay all costs incurred or on behalf of the prevailing party, which shall include, court costs, reasonable attorney fees reasonable litigation expenses. and damages.

 The undersigned hereby authorizes the Town of McCordsville to record this Commitment in the Office of the Recorder of Hancock County, Indiana, upon final approval of petition # PC-22-004 .